 Research on genetic testing for medication suitability is a growing field.
 While currently there is no single genetic test that is considered standard of care, you can discuss options with your healthcare provider.

 What Should I Look for in a Genetic ADHD Test?

 If your doctor recommends you take a DNA swab test for ADHD medication selection, you will want to find a comprehensive test.
-A test which analyzes a large array of your genes and how they will affect your body’s response to ADHD medications will help your doctor pick an effective medication and avoid harmful side effects.
+A test that analyzes a large array of your genes and how they will affect your body’s response to ADHD medications will help your doctor pick an effective medication and avoid harmful side effects.

 How Much Does a Genetic ADHD Test Cost?

-According to surveys conducted by the National Institutes of Health, the cost for genetic testing for mental health associated medications ranges from $100 to $2,000 per test.
+According to surveys conducted by the National Institutes of Health, the cost for genetic testing for mental health-associated medications ranges from $100 to $2,000 per test.
 Often, the more expensive tests are covered by insurance companies, whereas less expensive tests are paid for directly by the patient.

 The cost of a test does not necessarily correlate with the quality of a test.
 DIscussing your testing options with an experienced healthcare professional will allow you to pick the best and most cost-effective test for you.

 Is Genetic Testing for ADHD Medication Covered by Insurance?

 Genetic testing for ADHD medication may be covered fully or partially by your insurance company.
 As research in pharmacogenetics advances and this type of testing becomes part of the standard of care for treatment of ADHD, more and more insurance companies are likely to start covering these costs.
 Currently, you should check with your insurance provider to learn whether these costs are covered.